Competent minute writing is a skill which contributes significantly to the efficiency of committees and the University as a whole.

 providing the University's official formal record of what took place at meetings (for use by present and future staff, and for the Archives)

-Given the functions of minutes in the University's business, especially those related to the recording of recommendations and decisions (which may ultimately have major impacts at discipline, school, faculty or institutional level) it is clear that they are an important element within the decision-making processes at many levels of the University's operations.
+Given the functions of minutes in the University's business, especially those related to the recording of recommendations and decisions (which may ultimately have major impacts at discipline, school or institutional level) it is clear that they are an important element within the decision-making processes at many levels of the University's operations.
 It is therefore critical that minutes at all levels provide an accurate record.

 The sections on "Understand clearly what you are writing about" and "The benefits of understanding the issues on the agenda" in How to Prepare an Agenda stress that an Executive Officer must fully understand the issues in order to write a good agenda.
 Clearly the same applies to the minutes.
 If you've written the agenda yourself, from a basis of full understanding of the issues, you'll have few problems following the discussion at the meeting, understanding the points made and then writing your minutes.